polterguy/polterguy.github.io/tutorials/getting-started/index.md

 The easiest way to get started with Aista Magic Cloud is to signup at the [Aista website](https://aista.com), for then to create a _"cloudlet"_.
-This gives you CDN, security out of the box, a pre configured backend, etc. The process takes less than 5 minutes, and we allow users to create trial cloudlets that lasts for 90 days without asking for money or VISA details.
+This gives you CDN, security out of the box, a pre configured backend, etc. The process takes less than 5 minutes, and we allow users to create trial cloudlets that lasts for 90 days without asking for money or VISA information.

 ## Get started Magic using Docker